WHAT ARE Flashes and Floaters?

 Patients with severe myopia (nearsightedness) can be at a greater risk to notice flashes and floaters in their field of vision, as well as those with uncontrolled diabetes.

 During your visit to our Nashville, TN office, one of our skilled ophthalmologists will meet with you to determine the potential cause of your flashes or floaters.
 From there, we will help you decide if any treatment is necessary.
 In some cases, floaters are not a cause for concern; however, for some patients, the issue may get so out of hand that it dramatically obstructs their vision.
-At Wang Vision Institute, we are proud to offer innovative floater removal surgery with the new state-of-the-art Ellex laser.
-Dr. Wang was the first eye surgeon in the state of Tennessee to perform this revolutionary new treatment.
-Currently, Wang Vision Institute remains the only center in the state to offer laser floater removal.
-In the past, floaters could only be eradicated completely with major surgery.
+At Wang Vision Institute, we are proud to offer the innovative laser floater removal.
+In the past, floaters could only be eradicated completely with major surgery, but now there is a non-invasive treatment option!
+Currently, Wang Vision Institute is among the only centers in the state to offer laser floater removal.

 Repair and relief